imran1509/LW-Tasks/README.md

    - terraform
    - helm

-Then do the following
+2. Then do the following

 - using git transfer the following repo to your VM https://github.com/bitnami/charts.git
 - using neovim edit values.yaml of nginx chart in bitnami/ directory
 - update / save replicaCount to 2
 - helm install into your local k8s cluster
 - kubectl to check k8s output of 2 replicas running

-Make notes on your process.
-Please try not to use GPT/LLM for this.
-Googling is fine.
-The journey is more important then the end result.

 ## Step 1: SSH into VM
 Connect to the VM using this command in your terminal